A tasty way to cook lamb chops - herb-crusted lamb chops on a bed of roasted and steamed vegetables.

 1. Pre-heat the oven to 200C/fan 180C/400F/gas mark 6.
 Place the carrot batons in a roasting tin, drizzle over a bit of oil and toss together.
 Season with a bit of salt and place the carrots in the oven.
 The carrots will need about 35 minutes of roasting – give them a stir half-way through and add the peppers (bell peppers) at the same time, coating them in the oil as well.

 2. Place all the ingredients for the herb crust in a small food processor and blend together.
 Place the lamb chops on a baking tray covered with baking parchment.
 Divide the herb crust over the lamb chops.
-Cooking time in the oven depends on the thickness of the chops but around 15-17 minutes – take them out of the oven and check just before 15 minutes have gone.
+Cooking time in the oven depends on the thickness of the chops but around 15-18 minutes (I like mine to be pink).
 Once cooked to your liking – cover the herb-crusted lamb chops and leave them to rest for 5 minutes before serving.

 3. Boil or steam the beans, broccoli and peas.
 Once drained, put them back into the pan and toss with the lemon juice, olive oil, shredded mint leaves and a bit of salt and pepper.